scipy-conference/scipy_proceedings/papers/juanluis_cano_poliastro/juanluis_cano_poliastro.rst

 package, which contains various utilities for generating 2D and 3D graphics using different backends such as matplotlib :cite:`hunter_matplotlib_2007` and Plotly :cite:`inc_collaborative_2015`.

 Generated graphics can be static or interactive.
-Main difference between these two is the ability to modify the camera view in a dynamic way when using interactive plotters.
+The main difference between these two is the ability to modify the camera view in a dynamic way when using interactive plotters.

-Most important classes in the ``poliastro.plotting`` package are ``StaticOrbitPlotter`` and ``OrbitPlotter3D``.
-In addition, the ``poliastro.plotting.misc`` module contains the ``plot_solar_system`` function, which allows to visualize inner and outter both in 2D and 3D, as requested by users.
+The most important classes in the ``poliastro.plotting`` package are ``StaticOrbitPlotter`` and ``OrbitPlotter3D``.
+In addition, the ``poliastro.plotting.misc`` module contains the ``plot_solar_system`` function, which allows the user to visualize inner and outter both in 2D and 3D, as requested by users.

-The following example illustrates how to plotting capabilities of poliastro.
+The following example illustrates the plotting capabilities of poliastro.
 At first, orbits to be plotted are computed and their plotting style is declared:

 .. code-block:: python